 There are so many fancy and complicated ways to make a waffle, but nothing beats the classic waffle!
 There are so many ways to enjoy a waffle, with dozens of topping combinations.
 Enjoying a delicious waffle often means going out for breakfast somewhere.
 And while that’s nice sometimes, I don’t always want to have to get up and ready that early in the morning.
 But I am willing to use my waffle maker to make them at home!

-When we were working on our wedding registry about eight years ago, Justin and I decided to add a waffle maker just for fun.
-I remember getting a princess-themed one for my best friend years ago, and we used it a couple times to make waffles when we were living together our Freshman year of college.
+When we were working on our wedding registry, Justin and I decided to add a waffle maker just for fun.
+I remember getting a princess-themed waffle maker for my best friend years ago.
+We used it a couple of times to make waffles when we were living together our Freshman year of college.
 It wasn’t something we did often, but the end result was always delicious!

-Much to our surprise, as we were going through our wedding gifts, we came across the waffle maker that we registered for!
-I couldn’t wait to try it out and was so glad it came with a small book of recipes because I was lost when it came to making a waffle from scratch.
+Much to our surprise, as we were going through our wedding gifts, we came across the waffle maker!
+I couldn’t wait to try it out and was so glad it came with a small book of recipes.
+I was lost when it came to making a waffle from scratch.
 Pancakes are no problem, but waffles had me baffled.

-The waffle maker that we have is a cheap and simple machine, but it works really well for what we need.
+The waffle maker that we have is a cheap and simple machine.
+But it works really well for what we need.
 If you are planning on making waffles every day, or for a large number of people, you may want something a little more robust.
-But if you just want to make waffles for a change in the breakfast routine one day, this one is perfect!
+If you just want to make waffles for a change in the breakfast routine one day, this one is perfect!

-- Five settings: control how dark and crisp the waffles cook with an easy-to-adjust slider (I find a 3 or 4 works best for us)
+- Five settings.
+Control how dark and crisp the waffles cook with an easy-to-adjust slider

-- Small and compact: the waffle maker doesn’t take up much cabinet space because it is small and compact, and can even stand on its side for storage
+- Small and compact.
+The waffle maker doesn’t take up much cabinet space because it is small and compact.
+It can even stand on its side for storage

 - Rubber feet: keep the machine from sliding on the counter while you try to work with it